DEBATING MATTERS TOPIC GUIDE

 INTRODUCTION

-In February 2019, the American photographer Nan Goldin threatened to boycott the UK’s National Portrait Gallery if it accepted a £1million donation from the Sackler fund, which was deemed controversial given the Sackler family’s connection to the opioid epidemic in the US [Ref: The Guardian].
-Following this, in March, the Tate stopped accepting Sackler funding [Ref: The Guardian].
-In July, the Louvre in Paris removed all mention of the Sackler family name after protests [Ref: The Art Newspaper] and a trustee of the British Museum resigned in protest against the Museum’s relationship with oil giant BP [Ref: LRB blog].
-In 2016, BP ended its 26-year sponsorship of Tate Galleries, as well as its 34-year sponsorship of the Edinburgh International Festival, with suggestions that the possibility of controversy influenced the move [Ref: Guardian].
-Critics of corporate funding argue that it is immoral for theatres, art galleries and museums to accept funding from big companies with what they claim as morally dubious agendas.
+Critics of corporate funding argue that it is immoral for theatres, art galleries and museums to accept funding from big companies with what they claim are morally dubious agendas.
 On the other hand, supporters of corporate sponsorship point out that without the help of corporate donors the arts would suffer hugely.
 These questions come at a time where art seems more politicised than ever before, with questions about the morality of appreciating the work of unsavoury or immoral artists [Ref: BBC News], what should be shown [Ref: Spiked] and cultural appropriation [Ref: How to talk about Art History].
-So, should corporate sponsorship of the arts be celebrated as an important source of funding for important art?
+So, should corporate sponsorship of the arts be celebrated as an important source of funding for art?
 Or do cultural institutions compromise artistically and ethically when they seek corporate funding?

 DEBATE IN CONTEXT